visionvlsi/openlane_new_tutorial_2022/README.md

     </li>
 </p>

-## TIf the design is too small. you try appending these to your configuration file (config.tcl):
+## If the design is too small. you try appending these to your configuration file (config.tcl):
 <p>
 set ::env(FP_CORE_UTIL) 5<br/>
 set ::env(PL_TARGET_DENSITY) 0.5<br/>